 Fuchsias are one of the easiest plants to propagate.
-To grow your own, all you need it a clipping off another plant and soil.
+To grow your own, all you need it a clipping off another plant.

 That’s great because fuchsias come in all kinds of colors and styles and are very malleable.
 You can hang them from baskets, grow them as shrubs, or even train them into trees, like so: